Scholarships for Maine Immigrants (SMI)

 What We Do

-SMI is a small non-profit organization with minimal overhead costs.
+SMI is a small, all-volunteer non-profit organization with minimal overhead costs.
 We recognize that for refugees and immigrants, the move to the US, and to Portland in particular, is life-altering on many levels.
 Their education is interrupted, careers are derailed, and credentials are not recognized.
 In addition, these newcomers must juggle learning a new language, family responsibilities, earning a living and acculturation, as well as trying to support family members remaining in their home countries.

 For many, the lack of language competence is the barrier to a new life here.
 Basic English classes are available in Greater Portland; however, the cost of advanced language and career skills courses can be prohibitive.
 This is where SMI helps.
 Our scholarships help cover the cost of attending advanced English and job skills classes so recipients can achieve their educational goals, return to prior careers, or train for new ones.